An elimination diet helps you discover what foods you may have an allergy or intolerance to. Here, we show you how it works and how to do it.

 Food intolerances and sensitivities are extremely common.
-In fact, it's estimated that between 2–20% of people worldwide may suffer from a food intolerance (1).
+Up to 20% of people worldwide may experience a food intolerance (

-Elimination diets are the gold standard for identifying food intolerances, sensitivities and allergies through diet.
+Elimination diets identify food intolerances, sensitivities, and allergies through diet.

-They remove certain foods known to cause uncomfortable symptoms and reintroduce them at a later time while testing for symptoms.
+They remove foods known to cause uncomfortable symptoms and reintroduce them later while testing for symptoms.

 Allergists and registered dietitians have been using elimination diets for decades to help people rule out foods that are not tolerated well.

-In that way, an elimination diet may alleviate symptoms like bloating, gas, diarrhea, constipation and nausea.
+An elimination diet may alleviate symptoms like bloating, gas, diarrhea, constipation, and nausea.

-Once you have successfully identified a food your body can’t tolerate well, you can remove it from your diet to prevent any uncomfortable symptoms in the future.
+Once you have identified a food your body can’t tolerate well, you can remove it from your diet to prevent uncomfortable symptoms.

-There are many types of elimination diets, which all involve eating or removing certain types of foods.
+There are many types of elimination diets, which all involve eating or removing specific foods.

-However, if you have a known or suspected food allergy, then you should only try an elimination diet under the supervision of a medical professional.
-Reintroducing a food allergen may trigger a dangerous condition called anaphylaxis (4, 5).
+However, if you have a known or suspected food allergy, you should try an elimination diet only under the supervision of a medical professional.
+Reintroducing a food allergen may trigger a dangerous condition called anaphylaxis (

-If you suspect you have a food allergy, check with your doctor before starting an elimination diet.
-Symptoms of an allergy include rashes, hives, swelling and difficulty breathing (6).
+If you suspect you have a food allergy, check with a doctor before starting an elimination diet.
+Symptoms of an allergy include rashes, hives, swelling, and difficulty breathing (

-Summary: An elimination diet is a short-term diet that helps identify foods your body can’t tolerate well and removes them from your diet.
+An elimination diet is a short-term method that helps identify foods your body can’t tolerate well and removes them from your diet.

 An elimination diet is divided into two phases: elimination and reintroduction.

-Eliminate foods that you think your body can’t tolerate, as well as foods that are notorious for causing uncomfortable symptoms.
+Eliminate foods you think your body can’t tolerate and foods that cause uncomfortable symptoms.

-Some of these foods include nuts, corn, soy, dairy, citrus fruits, nightshade vegetables, wheat, foods containing gluten, pork, eggs and seafood (7).
+These foods include nuts, corn, soy, dairy, citrus fruits, nightshade vegetables, wheat, gluten, pork, eggs, and seafood.

-During this phase, you can determine if your symptoms are due to foods or something else.
-If your symptoms still remain after removing the foods for 2–3 weeks, it is best to notify your doctor.
+During this phase, you can determine whether your symptoms are due to foods or something else.
+If your symptoms remain after removing the foods for 2–3 weeks, contact a doctor.

-If you experience no symptoms during the period where you reintroduce a food group, you can assume that it is fine to eat and move on to the next food group.
+If you do not experience symptoms during the reintroduction phase, you can assume that the food group is acceptable and move on to the next group.

-However, if you experience negative symptoms like those mentioned above, then you have successfully identified a trigger food and should remove it from your diet.
+However, if you experience adverse symptoms like those mentioned, then you have identified a trigger food and should remove it from your diet.